-Within this report, key audit matters are identified as follows:

-Newly identified Increased level of risk Similar level of risk Decreased level of risk Decreased level of flox Materiality The materiality that we used in the current year was €3,100,000 which was determined on the basis of 2% of total assets.
+Within this report, key audit matters are identified as follows: Newly identified Similar level of risk Decreased level of risk Materiality The materiality that we used in the current year was €5,700,000 which was determined on the basis of 2% of total assets.
 Scoping Audit work to respond to the risks of material misstatement was performed directly by the audit engagement team.
-Significant changes in our approach Our audit approach remained consistent with the prior year, with the exception that a new key audit matter was identified in relation to the classification of investments under IFRS 9 "Financial Instruments" ("IFRS 9").
-The Company's investments in debt instruments incorporate unique features.
-Management are required to assess these features to determine whether the contractual cash flows are solely payments of principal and interest (SPPI), and failure to correctly assess the SPPI classification would have a material impact on the financial statements.
+Significant changes in our approach Our audit approach remained consistent with the prior year.

-Conclusions relating to going concern
+4. Conclusions relating to going concern